 5. Reversing Harmful Endangered Species Act Limitations

 In October, the Biden administration announced it is reversing two harmful Trump administration rules that undermine the Endangered Species Act (ESA), the bedrock law that protects our nation’s wildlife from extinction.
-“These rules were blatantly reckless and anti-wildlife,” said Jamie Rappaport Clark, president and CEO of Defenders of Wildlife.
+“These rules were blatantly reckless and anti-wildlife,” said Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife.
 “Amid a biodiversity and climate crisis, it’s frustrating that so much time has to be spent undoing the former administration’s damage.
 But this was time well spent, and we thank the Biden administration for these important actions.”
 Learn more.

 Image